biasmv/pv/doc/viewer.rst

     :param speed: The number of radians per second to rotate.
 When positive, rotation is in counter-clockwise direction, when negative rotation is in clockwise direction.

+    :return: true when spinning is enabled, false if not.

 Fog and Slab Modes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^